Mt Rainier Guided Climb: What to Know Before Booking

 Day 2 is when you meet the second of three guides for your team, and team dynamics begin to establish.

-After climbing roughly 1000 ft of elevation, during which our lead guide sets the pace we can expect for the next three days, we arrive at the site of Mountaineering Day School.
+After climbing roughly 1,000 ft of elevation, during which our lead guide set the pace to be expected for the next three days, we arrived at the site of Mountaineering Day School.

-Below is a list of skills taught at RMI’s mountaineering school:
+Below is a list of skills I learned at RMI’s mountaineering school.

 To safely ascend in snow: